 Once your tomatoes start flowering, there are some steps you can take to keep them alive and help them along.

 However, cold temperatures may prevent bees from working.
-You might also not have any wind if your plants are indoors.
+Also, you might not have any wind if your plants are indoors.

-In those cases, you might want to hand pollinate tomato flowers to help things along.
+In those cases, you may need to hand pollinate tomato flowers to help things along.

 In those cases, you can use a toothbrush, tuning fork, or toothpick to pollinate your tomato plants by hand.
 You can learn more about how to pollinate tomato plants by hand in my article here.

-Now you have some idea about why your tomato plants are flowering early.
-You also have some steps you can take to prevent the problem going forward.
+Now you have a better idea of why your tomato plants are flowering early.
+You also have some steps you can take to prevent the problem in the future.

 I hope you found this article helpful.
 If so, please share it with someone who can use the information.